fightforthefuture/freeprogress/README.md

   it's useful for peace of mind.
 Recommend setting this to 20.

-* **`DOMAIN_SECURITY`**: (`on` or `off`) Whether to turn on security to authorize domains that embed the Free Progress javascript client.
+* **`DOMAIN_SECURITY`**: (`on` or `off`) Whether to turn on security to authorize domains that embed the Free Progress JavaScript Client.
 This prevents unauthorized sites   from using your server, but requires some extra setup (more info in the section below).